OpenNebula/addon-lxdone/README.md

 ## Known Bugs
 - [ ]  VNC - The first container in a virtualization node is the only one who gets graphic session.
-- [ ]  VNC - Context fails to re-execute when NIC hotplug, thus ip for new NIC is not added.
+- [ ]  Context fails to re-execute when NIC hotplug, thus ip for new NIC is not added.

 # Requirements
 These are the required packages besides the ones for OpenNebula